 A Bit of Boho in Baltimore

-Having found myself in Baltimore over the holidays, I couldn’t resist checking out a tea shop and finding out what else would be here of interest for me.
-I coerced my brother into the adventure, which would involve tea and a dose of culture, a few of my favorite things.
+Having found myself in Baltimore over the holidays, I couldn’t resist checking out a tea shop and finding out what else would be there of interest for me.
+I coerced my brother into the adventure that involved tea and a dose of culture, a few of my favorite things.

-We picked Chocolatea mostly due to convenience, so I had no idea what to really expect.
-Of course I like tea and the photos of the food on their website looked pretty tasty.
+We picked Chocolatea mostly due to convenience, so I had no idea what to expect.
+Of course I like tea and the food photos on their website looked pretty tasty.
 Here’s a picture of it from the outside; we found lots of brick buildings in this Charles Village neighborhood.
 Later I found out that Baltimore used to be the brick producing capitol of Maryland, not sure if that accounts for the architecture here or not.

-Inside, we found this rather unassuming scene and went to the counter to check out the menu.
-This is not a tea place strictly for purists; they also had coffee, hot chocolate, chocolate truffles and a range of food that included traditional bunch favorites like waffles and lunch savories.
+Inside, we found this unassuming scene and went to the counter to check out the menu.
+This is not a tea place strictly for purists; they also had coffee, hot chocolate, chocolate truffles and a range of food that included traditional brunch favorites like waffles and lunch savories.

 I decided to order a pot of the Yunnan O FT which came to us in this lovely Bodum Bistro Nouveau teapot.